Metastatic Tumors to the Spine

 Other patients will have only minimal pain and then one day experience a rapid increase in symptoms, often with little or no provocation.
 Some patients with cancer in their chest area will experience pain wrapping around their chest, while those with cancer in the lower spine may experience pain running down their leg.
 Some patients will experience only pain, while others may also suffer from weakness in their arms or legs.
 The weakness may be mild or may progress to paralysis in a relatively short period of time.

-Causes of pain
+Causes of Pain

-The second reason for pain is when the tumor destroys enough of the vertebra to cause either a mild or a severe break in the bone.
-If the break is mild, destroying the tumor may relieve the pain as the bone may then heal.
-However, if the break is severe (and the vertebra collapses), then killing the tumor may not relieve the pain and symptoms may persist and get worse in spite of the tumor not being present anymore.
+The second reason for pain is when the tumor destroys enough of a vertebra to break the bone.
+If the break is mild, destroying the tumor may relieve the pain and the bone can heal.
+However, if the break is severe and the vertebra collapses, then killing the tumor may not relieve the pain and symptoms may even get worse despite the tumor not being present anymore.
 This often requires surgery to treat the pain.